 He was awarded an OBE in 2016 for services to the environment and sustainable futures.

-In 1996, he co-founded Sigma, and throughout his career, Graham has had significant personal involvement in residential property development and investment.
+In 1996, Graham co-founded Sigma, and throughout his career, has had significant personal involvement in residential property development and investment.

 Graham is an experienced corporate financier and a qualified lawyer.
 He previously worked with Shepherd & Wedderburn and Noble Grossart before setting up Merchant Investments Ltd a family investment vehicle in 1994, a company specialising in large scale residential development.
 Merchant Investments led the creation of the Winchburgh new village three miles west of Edinburgh for the creation of 3,500 new homes, five schools, new town centre and railway station before Sigma turned its focus to PRS.